AlinaBrode/am_lang/docs/plans.md

   * add picture
 * link telegram channel and web site with small etudes repository + linkedin
   * on the website: on welcome page create a new section "Contacts", two subsections: Alina, Arseniy.
 Put links on github and linkedin
+* move posts from site to telegram channel
+* move posts from telegram channel to site
+* enhance entrance page:
+  * explain how to work with alphabet trainer
+  * explain how to work with words trainer
+  * explain how to work with phrases trainer
+* panel for user login and registration added